JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_inspections_and_intentions.md

 #### Inspections Performance

-To optimize processing in local inspections, a custom language plugin should register the default visitor for its language in `com.intellij.inspection.basicVisitor` extension point (2023.3).
+To optimize processing in local inspections, a custom language plugin should register the default [`PsiElementVisitor`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElementVisitor.java) for its language in `com.intellij.inspection.basicVisitor` extension point (2023.3).

 ### Intentions